Genusbiz/docs/developers/defining-the-application-model/forms/views/view-properties.md

 **Yes, No, and Cancel**

-<span style="FONT-WEIGHT: normal">The Yes, No, and Cancel buttons are shown.
+The Yes, No, and Cancel buttons are shown.

 </td>